voxmedia/lightbike/README.md

 :construction: Under construction :construction:

-### Lightbike is an asset budget auditing CLI tool
+### Lightbike is an asset budget auditing tool
-Using Lightbike is easy.
-Most of the work is setting up your configs.
+Look a the `config-example.json` and create your own.
 Then you simple invoke the lightbike command `lightbike <pathtoconfig>/config.json`

 Example output
 ![alt tag](http://i.imgur.com/AhdOP20.jpg)